stanford-oval/thingpedia-common-devices/doc/adding-new-device.md

   --eval_set dev --offset 1
 ```

-See [annotation.md](annotation.md) for the guide to annotate dialogues with their ThingTalk representation.
+See the [ThingTalk guide](https://wiki.almond.stanford.edu/thingtalk/guide) to learn how
+to write ThingTalk.
 At any point, you can interrupt the process by typing `q` or pressing Ctrl-C, and then resume it by passing
 the offset of the dialogue to start from, in the `input.txt` order.